Why can’t I watch a movie on one screen and switch to the other to see its second movie?

 The ticket you purchase entitles you to watch the features playing ON THAT SCREEN ONLY.
 When we book and play the movies, we enter into a contract with the distributing studio(s) for those movies.
 These contracts contain many rules that we must follow.
 Movie studio policy forbids screen switching.
 When you purchase a ticket for one screen, we report and pay based on the number of people that paid for that screen.
 If you switch to the other screen at intermission, then we have not paid the proper studio for the combo that YOU selected and paid for initially.
 If you want to watch the second feature on the other screen, you must purchase a separate ticket for that screen.

-All 3D features are now shown exclusively by means of digital projectors.
-These projectors cost up to $100,000 per screen.
-In addition to the massive expense, drive-in theatres have logistical issues that indoor theatres do not, such as wide viewing angles, tempered windshield glass, and many more obstacles.
-Most 3D systems also require a silver screen, which at this time, no paint has been proven to withstand the elements of nature.
-Special lenses also have to be made to accommodate the long distance (throw) that drive-ins project from.
-There are many other concerns that we have about showing 3D as well.
-While it is possible, and has been done, we do not find it to be feasible to install.
+Drive-in theatres have logistical issues that indoor theatres do not, such as wide viewing angles, tempered windshield glass, and many more obstacles.
+Most 3D systems require a silver screen, which at this time, no paint has been proven to withstand the elements of nature.
+While it is possible and has been done, we do not find it to be feasible to install.
 For now at least, you will have to settle for the great value of first-run double (and sometimes triple) features for one low price and the relaxing atmosphere that drive-in theatres offer!

 What’s the big deal about digital projection?